wsdfhjxc/virtual-desktop-bar/KWIN.md

     // Find and identify the empty desktop with the lowest number.
     // Find and identify the remaining empty desktops, put them in an array.
     // For each desktop in the array, update your data structures and adjust
-    // everything that is tied to a particular desktop number, just like in
+    // everything that is tied to a particular desktop number, similarly
-    // the RemoveCurrentDesktop-Before event.
-Adjusting window desktop changes
+    // to what you did in the RemoveCurrentDesktop-Before event.
-    // is not really important here, because only empty desktops will be removed.
 });

 KWin.registerShortcut("VDB-Event-RemoveEmptyDesktops-After", "", "", function() {
     // All empty desktops, except one, have been removed.
     // Windows from desktops past that one desktop have been moved.

+    // Refresh all things affected by latest adjustments.
     // Restore previously stopped processing of KWin signals.
 });
 ```